audiserg/can-bus-adapter/README.md

 Use that [Library](https://github.com/autowp/arduino-canhacker) to communicate with MCP2515

 Testes with Arduino Nano.
-On Arduino Uno have problem with too long boot period and losing first command
+On Arduino Uno have problem with too long boot period and losing first command when work with CanHacker application